AgriFORCE Launches Tri-Pillar Strategy to Power the Future of Digital Infrastructure

-WEST PALM BEACH, FL and VANCOUVER, BC, June 24, 2025 (GLOBE NEWSWIRE) -- AgriFORCE Growing Systems Ltd. (“AgriFORCE” or the “Company”) (NASDAQ: AGRI) today announced a transformative tri-pillar growth strategy aimed at capitalizing on the accelerating global demand for computational power.
+WEST PALM BEACH, Fla. and VANCOUVER, British Columbia, June 24, 2025 (GLOBE NEWSWIRE) -- AgriFORCE Growing Systems Ltd. (“AgriFORCE” or the “Company”) (NASDAQ: AGRI) today announced a transformative tri-pillar growth strategy aimed at capitalizing on the accelerating global demand for computational power.
 This strategic framework focuses on three key areas: Bitcoin treasury development, modular compute infrastructure, and integration with scalable, off-grid energy systems.

 “In a world where AI, blockchain, and edge networks are driving exponential compute needs, energy has become the new digital currency,” said Jolie Kahn, CEO of AgriFORCE.
 “Our mission is simple: secure the energy, and the compute will follow.
 This strategy advances our already laid out infrastructure while unlocking long-term value through intelligent power monetization.”